OMF-Film

 none

 Through the Covid years, production was mainly on-line content for churches that were legally unable to meet in person with bible readings and sermons the most popular.
 For a Christmas special, a sextet from Southport Salvation Army's brass band were filmed playing six carols.
 Those six shoots later became the start of the Ssounds Christian music project.
-Because Covid regulations prevented multiple crew being at the carols shoots, those shorts had to be filmed with seven static cameras on tripods.
-All of OMF's Covid shorts actually had minimal crew demands.
+Because Covid regulations prevented multiple crew being at the carols shoots, those shorts had to be filmed with seven static cameras.

 none